 Part B: Real-time clinically-based PROMs and PREMs

 This feasibility study will pilot a model for the real-time clinical collection of PROMS and PREMS with oncology patients at Monash Health.
-Participating patients will be surveyed immediately prior to a consultation with their treating clinician, so that their medical and supportive care needs can be appropriately addressed, as they arise.
+Participating patients will be surveyed immediately prior to a consultation with their treating clinician, so their medical and supportive care needs can be appropriately addressed as they arise.

 This project will pave the way to introduce real-time clinical-collection of PROMs and PREMs across MPCCC partner sites.
 The longer-term benefits of successful implementation of this project and subsequent roll-out across MPCCC sites are numerous, including better patient management and quality of life outcomes, improved clinical efficiencies and workflows, and reported patient outcome data to inform service level evaluations and further research efforts.